hazelcast/hazelcast-code-samples/hazelcast-integration/springboot-eureka-partition-groups/README.md

 2. Hazelcast instances use Eureka to determine which Hazelcast instances should host which data copies.
 3. Killing some Hazelcast instances need not cause data loss, a cluster can be as resilient as you want.

-### Build
-Obviously you need to build the example before we can run it.

-The example uses Spring Boot for forming executable _jar_ files.

-It's easiest to use `mvn install` from the top level to build everything, as this makes sure all the Spring Boot repackaging phases happen.
-If you know what you're doing you can run it from an IDE.

 ### 1. Start Eureka Server

-The first proper step is to start the Eureka server, which will start and stay running.
+The first step is to start the Eureka server, which will start and stay running.

 ```
 java -jar my-eureka-server/target/my-eureka-server-0.1-SNAPSHOT.jar